dilan-dio4/easybase-website/react.markdown

 Now that guests can view the **REACT DEMO** table.
 Let's implement a workflow for those same users to be able to sign up/sign in to your application.
 This will allow for a few things:

-1. Read/write permissions to tables detailed in 'Projects' menu
+1. Read/write permissions to tables detailed in the 'Projects' menu
 2. Writing records that are specifically assigned to that user, so when this user signs in we will automatically only retrieve records that correspond to that user when they navigate to `/starred`.

 Let's add a component called `<AuthButton />` to the root App.
 This component will have two features.
 One is a button in the top-right corner of the app that says 'Sign In' or 'Sign Out' based on the user's state.
 The other being a modal that will appear above our application when a user clicks 'Sign In'.
-The modal will feature a username and password text field and buttons to sign in or sign up.
-Use the `isUserSignedIn()` function to conditionally render components and check the user's current authentication status.
+The modal will feature a username and password text field and buttons to sign in or sign up. **Use the `isUserSignedIn()` function to conditionally render components and check the user's current authentication status**.

 Here's an implementation of this workflow: